oapicf/pinterest-sdk/clients/go/generated/docs/CatalogsRetailFeed.md

 `func (o *CatalogsRetailFeed) UnsetCredentials()`

 UnsetCredentials ensures that no value is present for Credentials, not even an explicit nil
-### GetLocation

-`func (o *CatalogsRetailFeed) GetLocation() string`

-GetLocation returns the Location field if non-nil, zero value otherwise.

-### GetLocationOk

-`func (o *CatalogsRetailFeed) GetLocationOk() (*string, bool)`

-GetLocationOk returns a tuple with the Location field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetLocation

-`func (o *CatalogsRetailFeed) SetLocation(v string)`

-SetLocation sets Location field to given value.

-### GetPreferredProcessingSchedule
+### GetDefaultAvailability

-`func (o *CatalogsRetailFeed) GetPreferredProcessingSchedule() CatalogsFeedProcessingSchedule`
+`func (o *CatalogsRetailFeed) GetDefaultAvailability() ProductAvailabilityType`

-GetPreferredProcessingSchedule returns the PreferredProcessingSchedule field if non-nil, zero value otherwise.
+GetDefaultAvailability returns the DefaultAvailability field if non-nil, zero value otherwise.

-### GetPreferredProcessingScheduleOk
+### GetDefaultAvailabilityOk

-`func (o *CatalogsRetailFeed) GetPreferredProcessingScheduleOk() (*CatalogsFeedProcessingSchedule, bool)`
+`func (o *CatalogsRetailFeed) GetDefaultAvailabilityOk() (*ProductAvailabilityType, bool)`

-GetPreferredProcessingScheduleOk returns a tuple with the PreferredProcessingSchedule field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetDefaultAvailabilityOk returns a tuple with the DefaultAvailability field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPreferredProcessingSchedule
+### SetDefaultAvailability

-`func (o *CatalogsRetailFeed) SetPreferredProcessingSchedule(v CatalogsFeedProcessingSchedule)`
+`func (o *CatalogsRetailFeed) SetDefaultAvailability(v ProductAvailabilityType)`

-SetPreferredProcessingSchedule sets PreferredProcessingSchedule field to given value.
+SetDefaultAvailability sets DefaultAvailability field to given value.

-### SetPreferredProcessingScheduleNil
+### SetDefaultAvailabilityNil

-`func (o *CatalogsRetailFeed) SetPreferredProcessingScheduleNil(b bool)`
+`func (o *CatalogsRetailFeed) SetDefaultAvailabilityNil(b bool)`

- SetPreferredProcessingScheduleNil sets the value for PreferredProcessingSchedule to be an explicit nil
+ SetDefaultAvailabilityNil sets the value for DefaultAvailability to be an explicit nil

-### UnsetPreferredProcessingSchedule
+### UnsetDefaultAvailability
-`func (o *CatalogsRetailFeed) UnsetPreferredProcessingSchedule()`
+`func (o *CatalogsRetailFeed) UnsetDefaultAvailability()`

-UnsetPreferredProcessingSchedule ensures that no value is present for PreferredProcessingSchedule, not even an explicit nil
+UnsetDefaultAvailability ensures that no value is present for DefaultAvailability, not even an explicit nil
-### GetStatus
+### GetDefaultCountry

-`func (o *CatalogsRetailFeed) GetStatus() CatalogsStatus`
+`func (o *CatalogsRetailFeed) GetDefaultCountry() Country`

-GetStatus returns the Status field if non-nil, zero value otherwise.
+GetDefaultCountry returns the DefaultCountry field if non-nil, zero value otherwise.

-### GetStatusOk
+### GetDefaultCountryOk

-`func (o *CatalogsRetailFeed) GetStatusOk() (*CatalogsStatus, bool)`
+`func (o *CatalogsRetailFeed) GetDefaultCountryOk() (*Country, bool)`

-GetStatusOk returns a tuple with the Status field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetDefaultCountryOk returns a tuple with the DefaultCountry field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetStatus
+### SetDefaultCountry

-`func (o *CatalogsRetailFeed) SetStatus(v CatalogsStatus)`
+`func (o *CatalogsRetailFeed) SetDefaultCountry(v Country)`

-SetStatus sets Status field to given value.
+SetDefaultCountry sets DefaultCountry field to given value.

 ### GetDefaultCurrency